abpframework/abp/docs/en/Blog-Posts/2020-10-15 v3_3_Preview/POST.md

 ### Paypal & Stripe Integrations

 The [Payment Module](https://commercial.abp.io/modules/Volo.Payment) was supporting PayU and 2Checkout providers until the version 3.3.
-It now has integration for Paypal and Stripe.
+It's now integrated to PayPal and Stripe.
 See the [technical documentation](https://docs.abp.io/en/commercial/latest/modules/payment) to learn how to use it.

 ### ABP Suite Improvements